gulshan-100/insitegent/README.md

 ### Review Analysis
 1. Navigate to the home page
-2. Select a date from the dropdown menu
+2. View the analysis for the July 24 - August 9, 2025 date range
 3. The app will display a summary of categories with counts
+4. **Click on any count** to view the specific reviews in that category
-4. Categories are color-coded (positive in green, negative in red, neutral in yellow)
+5. Categories are color-coded (positive in green, negative in red, neutral in yellow)
+6. **Click the Export button** to download the complete table as CSV
+7. **Click on export buttons in review modals** to download specific category reviews
-5. CSV files are stored in the `swiggy_reviews/` folder
+8. CSV files are stored in the `output/` folder for further analysis

 ## Categorization Process